 Who organises Cornwall Can?

-Well that would be me (Laura) I am a nurse, with nearly ten years experience in the NHS.
+Well that would be me (Laura) I am a trainee nurse practitioner, with nearly ten years experience in the NHS.
 This project is extremely close to my heart.
 You see, growing up, I watched my mum struggle with her weight.
 She must have tried every single diet craze out there but often with no joy, despite working very hard.
 Whether it be playing football with my brother and I or eating healthy foods.
 At the time my mum would never admit it but her weight was an issue.
 We also never understood how the bullies could say hurtful things or make jibes.
 As kids you don’t see it, because lets face it your mum is the most beautiful, caring wonderful person out there.
 So wonderful in fact she just used to laugh it off.
 Now I look back and wonder how that must of felt… to be brave like that all the time and never let your kids know you are hurting.